gaia-unlimited/community-workshop1/docs/content/logistics.md

 title: Logistics
 ---

-The workshop will start at 09:00 on Tuesday Sept.
-13 and finish at 16:00 on Thursday Sept.
+The workshop will start at 09:00 on Tuesday, Sept.
+13, and finish at 16:00 on Thursday, Sept.
 15

 There will be a dedicated bus to bring participants from the town to the workshop venue (see details under travel below).
-Participants are responsible for organizing their travel to Heidelberg, and should make their own accommodation arrangements (see below).
-The conference fee covers coffee breaks and lunches, which will be provided on site.
+Participants are responsible for organizing their travel to Heidelberg and should make their accommodation arrangements (see below).
+The conference fee covers all events happening at the venue (coffee breaks, lunches, reception).

+## <i class="fa-solid fa-baby"></i> Childcare

-If you need help with child care arrangements, please contact us.
+If you need help with childcare arrangements, don't hesitate to contact us.

 ## <i class="fa-solid fa-drumstick-bite"></i> Lunches & Coffee Breaks

-Lunch and coffee breaks will be provided at the workshop venue on all days of the workshop.
+The workshop provides lunch and coffee breaks at the venue on all workshop days.
 Vegetarian options will be available (no need to pre-order).
-If you have any additional dietary requirements, please email Carola Jordan well in advance.
+If you have any additional dietary requirements (and may not have indicated so in your registration form), please email [Susanne Koltes-Al-Zoubi](mailto:koltes@mpia-hd.mpg.de) well in advance.

 ## <i class="fa-solid fa-champagne-glasses"></i> Workshop dinner

 To foster and thrive interactions between participants, we will be providing a reception buffet dinner on Wednesday evening at the venue.

-_The bus schedule will be adapted._
+_We will adapt the bus schedule._

 ## <i class="fa-solid fa-bed"></i> Accommodation
-Participants are responsible for making their own accommodation arrangements.
-Heidelberg has plenty of hotel and airbnb options; the following hotels are some suggestions (but we don't endorse any particular hotel).
+Participants are responsible for making their accommodation arrangements.
+Heidelberg has plenty of hotel and Airbnb options; the following hotels are some suggestions (but we don't endorse any particular hotel).

 * [Hotel Vier Jahreszeiten](http://www.4-jahreszeiten.de/hotel/en/), Haspelgasse 2, Heidelberg
 * [Hotel Goldene Rose](https://www.hotel-goldene-rose.de/en-gb/home), St. Anna Gasse 7, Heidelberg